-A company’s intranet portal is directly correlated with revenue in today’s digital marketplace, this is why companies bend over backward to understand analytics and optimize their portals.
-Intranet reporting was once the poor cousin of website analytics, but today it is a critical element of any large organization’s digital workplace that you need to understand.
+A company’s intranet portal is directly correlated with revenue in today’s digital marketplace, making companies bend over backward to understand analytics and optimize their portals.
+Intranet reporting was once the poor cousin of website analytics, but today it is a critical element of any large organization’s digital workplace strategy that you need to understand.

 This user guide is designed to give you a picture of the intranet analytics landscape before you make a decision on the option that best suits your organization.

 Note: This article will focus more on SharePoint and SharePoint Online / Office 365 ahead of other intranets as SharePoint is preferred by 80% of fortune 100 companies.
-The logic behind intranet reporting or analytics still applies though, whether your company uses SharePoint or any other solution.
+Note that the logic behind intranet reporting or analytics still applies, whether your company uses SharePoint or any other solution.

 What is an Intranet?